Objective Function | Description |

 9.6 Cross-validation

-So we’ve talked a lot about generalization, so now let’s think about some ways to go about a general process of selecting parameters for a model and assessing performance.
+We’ve talked a lot about generalization, so now let’s think about some ways to go about a general process of selecting parameters for a model and assessing performance in a way that helps us generalize to new data better.

 So cross-validation provides a better measure of the metric we use to choose our model.
 When comparing a model with different parameter settings, we can look at the (average) metric each has from the validation process, and select the model parameter set that has the best metric value.
 This process is typically known as model selection.
 This works for choosing a model across different sets of hyperparameter settings, for example, with different penalty parameters for regularized regression.
 But can also aid in choosing a model from a set of different model types, for example, standard linear model approach vs. boosting.
 In that case we apply the cross-validation approach for each model, and the ‘winner’ is the one with the best average metric value on the test set.